-- 2012 Lighting upgraded as part of \$190,000 campus-wide Energy Conservation Measures contract (ECM). - 2012 Majority of HVAC system replaced as part of ECM contract (building project cost of \$200,000): New Trane heat pump/steam coil RTU's, controls, VAV units, actuators, dampers, and water pumps.
-Distribution ductwork reworked as required for new system. - 2013 Toilet rooms renovated to meet ADA - 2014 Office carpet is due for replacement. - 2014 Roof at penthouse repaired. - 2016 Roof report indicates membrane replacement due around 2024, with continued maintenance - 2016 Exterior entrance doors worn and in need of replacement - 2016 Office carpet is due for replacement. - 2018 Penthouse has corrosion of steel, cracking at block and efflorescence at brick - Recommend cleaning, sealed, painted and side bearing required. - 2018 Roof scheduled for replacement in 2024. - 2018 Steam heating AHUs are to be replaced with new hot water system (serves the Auditorium).
+- 2012 Lighting upgraded as part of \$190,000 campus-wide Energy Conservation Measures contract (ECM). - 2012 Majority of HVAC system replaced as part of ECM contract (building project cost of \$200,000): New Trane heat pump/steam coil RTU's, controls, VAV units, actuators, dampers, and water pumps. - 2013 Toilet rooms renovated to meet ADA - 2014 Office carpet is due for replacement. - 2014 Roof at penthouse repaired. - 2016 Roof report indicates membrane replacement due around 2024, with continued maintenance - 2016 Exterior entrance doors worn and in need of replacement - 2016 Office carpet is due for replacement. - 2018 Penthouse has corrosion of steel, cracking at block and efflorescence at brick - Recommend cleaning, sealed, painted and side bearing required. - 2018 Roof scheduled for replacement in 2024. - 2018 Steam heating AHUs are to be replaced with new hot water system (serves the Auditorium).
 Recommend HVAC system control upgrades integrated into the Campus BEMS, including security access control.
-District should consider new gas fired water heater. - 2018 Recommend new roof drains and overflow drains at time of roof upgrades. - 2018 The pull stations are not at a height that complies with current ADA requirements. - 2018 Recommend replacement with LED technology and upgraded controls, will trigger life safety code requirements. - 2018 Selected sidewalks replaced in 2017. - 2019 Four entry heaters replaced. - 2021 Replaced unit ventilators; replaced furniture in one classroom.
+District should consider new gas fired water heater. - 2018 Recommend new roof drains and overflow drains at time of roof uparades. - 2018 The pull stations are not at a height that complies with current ADA requirements. - 2018 Recommend replacement with LED technology and upgraded controls, will trigger life safety code requirements. - 2018 Selected sidewalks replaced in 2017. - 2019 Four entry heaters replaced. - 2021 Replaced unit ventilators and VAV's; replaced furniture in one classroom. - 2022 Replaced teacher stations; replaced whiteboards with TV monitors.
+No reported problems.